sanctusgee/csca5702-dataviz-final/README.md

 **Course Information**

-Course: CSCA 5702 - Fundamentals of Data Visualization University of Colorado Boulder
+CSCA 5702 - Fundamentals of Data Visualization University of Colorado Boulder

 **License**

 This project is licensed under the MIT License - see the LICENSE file for details.

 **Contributing**

 This is an academic project, but feedback and suggestions are welcome!
 Please feel free to open an issue or submit a pull request.